rexposadas/rexposadas.github.io/_posts/2014-06-12-linux-namespaces.markdown

 ---

 This following post is an exercise in Linux namespaces.
 What we will try to accomplish is what you see below.
-This is an exercise derived from the following [tutorial](http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/)
+This is an exercise derived from the following [tutorial](http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/).
+You will need to execute the bash script as well as the examples in this post as `root`.

 You can see the [Gist](https://gist.github.com/rexposadas/6ac98e2f421e609ec842).
 The Gist is a bash script which you can execute to get the setup setup below.